lurchmath/lde/docs/phase4-modification.md

    repository.
  * [ ] Once the unit tests pass, build everything and commit.

-## Extending `InputExpression`

- * [ ] Implement `InputExpression`'s `updateData()` function to loop through
-   all `InputModifiers` that connect to it as the target and call their `updateDataIn()` routines on itself.
-Be sure to begin by using the function that clears out all attributes set by a modifier.
- * [ ] Create unit tests for this, probably located in the `InputExpression` unit test file.
- * [ ] Increase efficiency by calling the backup routine in the target first, and at the end marks itself dirty if and only if its new state is different from its original state in some attribute set by a modifier.
-   (Note that this task, since it is just an increase in efficiency, can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing it.)
- * [ ] Extend the unit tests to handle this new feature.
- * [ ] Once the unit tests pass, build everything and commit.

 ## The Modification Phase

  * [ ] Implement a `runModification()` method in the LDE module.
 It should run the `updateConnections()` function in every IM in the Input Tree, in an unspecified order, and then call a callback.
 (This function is asynchronous.)

-The remainder of this section is efficiency improvements.
-Consequently, they can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing them.
-If you wish to skip them for now, simply jump to the last few tasks in this section, about unit tests and documentation.

  * [ ] Extend the unit tests of the LDE to test this new function.
 This will require creating some dummy subclasses of `InputModifier` that implement `updateConnections()` in various ways.
+ * [ ] Update the documentation to describe the changes just made.
+ * [ ] Once the unit tests pass, build everything and commit.

+## API Documentation

+ * [ ] Extend the `InputStructure` page of the API Documentation to include all the work done in this phase.
+ * [ ] Add a page to the API Documentation for the phases of processing the Input and Output Trees.
+Begin it by documenting the modification phase, and say that more content is to come later.
+ * [ ] Update `mkdocs.yml` in the project root to include that new file in the generated documentation.
+ * [ ] As you remove the completed task lists from this documentation file, keep the efficiency improvements tasks below, but rewrite their introduction paragraph to state that they are optional efficiency improvements whose details are being kept in the file in case we want to do those improvements later.
+ * [ ] Rebuild docs and commit.

+## Efficiency improvements

+Because this section is efficiency improvements, they can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing them.

+First, efficiency improvements to the `updateData()` and `updateDataIn()`
+routines:

+ * [ ] Write a function that creates a backup copy of all attributes in an `InputExpression` that were set by modifiers, by looping through all attribute keys, and when it encounters any of the form `"_modified $k$"`, it lifts out the value associated with $k$ and stores a copy of it in the backup being generated.
+That backup object is returned.
+ * [ ] Extend the unit tests for `InputExpression`s to test this new
+   routine and document such tests.
+ * [ ] Write a function for comparing the state of an `InputExpression` to such a backup, either reporting that its set of attributes changed by modifiers matches the backup (nothing has changed) or it does not (something was added, removed, or changed by an IM).
+ * [ ] Extend the unit tests for `InputExpression`s to test this new
+   routine and document such tests.
+ * [ ] Call the backup routine in the target at the start of the `updateData()` function in `InputExpression`.
+At the end, mark the expression dirty if and only if its new state is different from its original state in some attribute set by a modifier.
+ * [ ] Extend the unit tests for `InputExpression`s to test this new
+   routine and document such tests.
+ * [ ] Once the unit tests pass, build everything and commit.

+Second, efficiency improvements to the modification phase overall:

  * [ ] Enhance `runModification()` to initialize a list of `InputModifier` instances that are to be processed, then start a chain of `setTimeout()` calls that pop things off the list and process them, calling the callback